learn-co-curriculum/dsc-flask-intro/README.md

 env FLASK_APP=app.py flask run
 ```

-This will produce an output that looks something like:
+This should produce an output that looks something like:

 ```
  * Serving Flask app 'app.py' (lazy loading)